sagemath/sagewiki_to_gh-2022-10-10/education3.md

  * June 16, 17 and 18 are expected to be full days.
 So plan to travel on June 15 and June 19.

- * Lodging will likely be arranged at the Collegiana Inn neat the UW campus.
+ * Lodging will likely be arranged at the Collegiana Inn near the UW campus.
 Details later.

 <<Anchor(schedule)>>
 == Schedule ==